rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

    *	The 2nd LED changes to blinking to indicate Ear SOM is waiting for authentication.
 4. Wait for the authentication process to complete.
 It can take up to 3 minutes.
 5. Proceed to the next section when you see one of the following:
    * Both LED light turn off.
-This indicates that authentication was completed and further configuration is required.
+This indicates that authentication is completed and devkit is not configured with a keyword.
    * Three bright blue light turn on.
-This indicsted that authentication is completed and devkit is configured with a keyword.
+This indicates that authentication is completed and devkit is configured with a keyword.

 **NOTE:** Reach out to your lead AED PM for support if your devkit cannot complete step 5.